I worked with many robots such as manipulators, ground and Aerail Vechicles. I aim to make these robots a little bit safer than today.

 the-art while satisfactorily imitating the intended task.

-This paper presents a new GAN-based deep learning framework for estimating absolute
+This paper presents a new GAN-based deep learning framework for estimating

-scale aware depth and ego motion from monocular images using a completely unsupervised
+scale aware depth and ego motion from monocular images using a completely

 mode of learning.